smythp/eloud/README.md

 Use Eloud if:

-- You want to turn speech on or off
+- You want to turn speech on and off
 - You have low vision or eye strain
-- You have trouble installing Emacspeak but want to try Emacs
+- You have trouble installing Emacspeak but want to try Emacs with speech

 Use Emacspeak if:

-- You don't need to turn speech on or off
+- You want speech on all the time
-- You want to handle more edge cases
+- You need to handle more edge cases
 - You want to use a speech server other than Espeak